 Some regions of the HPV genome are well conserved, and homologous sequences to the HPV 16 E6 52-61 regions were present in 13 other high-risk HPV types (Table 1).
 Strong cross-recognition (>50% of spot forming units for HPV 16 E6 52-61 peptide) was demonstrated for 8 of 13 high-risk HPV types (Fig. 8).

-Tables and Figures (Required): Uploaded separately.
+Tables and Figures:

 Fig. 1 Overall scheme outlining the series of experiments characterizing novel T-cell epitope(s).